 Toyota has recently released further information about the forthcoming all-electric SUV, the bZ4X.
 Although Toyota has previously provided all-electric vehicles in China, the bZ4X is the company’s first battery-electric vehicle built on a BEV-specific platform and designed for the worldwide market.

-The “bZ” refers to “beyond zero,” which is Toyota’s electrification plan and a sub-brand for its upcoming EV portfolio, as shown during the concept introduction.
+The “bZ” refers to “beyond zero,” Toyota’s electrification plan and a sub-brand for its upcoming EV portfolio, as shown in the concept introduction.
 The bZ4X is very similar to what we saw in the concept version.
 It only includes a few new features, but it still has some sharp lines and an aggressive appearance.

 The SUV has a 71.4 kWh battery pack with a range of 500 kilometers (310 miles) for the front-wheel-drive variant and 460 kilometers (286 miles) for the all-wheel-drive version.
 To provide additional power, the front-wheel-drive version has a single 150 kW motor, while the all-wheel-drive version includes an 80 kW motor on each axle.

 Toyota has crammed a lot of amazing features into the bZ4X.
 For vehicle-to-home capacity, the automobile can charge in both directions.
 The addition of a solar roof to the bZ4X expands the vehicle’s capabilities.

 According to Toyota, the solar roof can generate enough electricity to power 1,800 kilometers of driving every year.
 To put this in context, the solar panel provides the equivalent power of at least three batteries in terms of driving range.